fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - Terminate the virtual server at any time.
 - You can host different type of workloads
 - You can deploy both windows and Linus based servers

+## Deploying a VM

+Note: When we deploy a VM, there are a few things which get deployed with it.

+- The VM itself
+- The disks for Holding OS Data as well as the user Data
+- The Network Interface card \[contains public and private IP addresses\]
+- And Most importantly, Network Security group(NSG)